Puppy Teething: Managing Chewing And Biting

 Redirecting to appropriate chew toys

 When your puppy starts to bite or chew on inappropriate objects, it's vital to redirect their attention to appropriate chew toys.
 Keep a selection of toys readily available and offer them to your puppy whenever you catch them in the act.
-Encourage them to chew on the toy by praising and rewarding them with or positive reinforcement.
+Encourage them to chew on the toy by praising and rewarding them with treats or positive reinforcement.
 Consistency is key in teaching them which items are acceptable for chewing.

 Using positive reinforcement